deitch/jstree-grid/README.md

 #### The options are as follows:

 * `width`: width for the entire jstree-grid.
 If no width is given, automatically fills the entire viewport (`width: 100%;`)
+* `height`: height for the entire jstree-grid.
+If no height is given, height will reflect the amount of content.
+* `fixedHeader`: true/false.
+If true, then when the tree is scrolled the column headers will remain visible.
+Defaults to true.
 * `columnWidth`: default width for a column for which no width is given.
 If no width is given, the default is `auto`.
 * `columns`: an array of columns to create, on order.
 Each entry is an object with the following parameters:
 	* `tree`: boolean, whether the jstree should be placed in this column.
 Only the first `true` is accepted.
 If no column is set to `tree:true`, then the first column is used.